osaukh/mobile_computing_lab/WS01__Sensors_and_Signals.md

 <img src="img/sensors/project_option_1_classification.png" width="800">

-* __k-Nearest Neighbors algorithm (kNN)__

-kNN is a top-10 machine learning tool!
+* __k-Nearest Neighbors algorithm (kNN)__ is a top-10 machine learning tool!
 The output is a class membership.
 An object is classified by a majority vote of its neighbors, with the object being assigned to the class most common among its k nearest neighbors (k is a positive integer, typically small).
 If k = 1, then the object is simply assigned to the class of that single nearest neighbor.

 <img src="https://camo.githubusercontent.com/1ae598a658f0cf308d0b5afe2149a2d716cde3f82036fb9e04948cfc6db26904/68747470733a2f2f75706c6f61642e77696b696d656469612e6f72672f77696b6970656469612f636f6d6d6f6e732f7468756d622f652f65372f4b6e6e436c617373696669636174696f6e2e7376672f32323070782d4b6e6e436c617373696669636174696f6e2e7376672e706e67" width="200">